-A Sankey diagram is a popular way to represent large volume of objects flowing through a system.
+A Sankey diagram is a popular way to represent a large volume of objects flowing through a system.
 The following Sankey diagram visualizes all the different "routes" that users took through the signup funnel.

 Here's an example Sankey diagram that visualizes the flow of users in a more fine-grained way from Signup to Selecting X interests.

-This type of diagram showcases important details.
+This type of funnel diagram showcases important details.

 The viewer is encouraged to make the following observations:

 - Since they're both almost at 50%, this seems like an A/B test.
 What is this test evaluating?
 How long is this test running?

 - Onboarding B users selected 1-4 interests at a minuscule rate and majority selected 0 or 5+ interests.